 Her musical talent was further developed by her relationship with the band Train.
 Beginning as an avid fan and having Sailed Across the Sun on every Train cruise, Sedona has subsequently performed with Train in concert several times at large venues throughout the United States.
-She was a featured performer on the 5th Sail Across the Sun music cruise, playing several sets to a very appreciative and savvy group.
-Her lyrics and presentation hit at the emotions of the audience, alternately bringing heartfelt tears of sorrow, then smiles of understanding to the listeners.
+She was a featured performer on the 5th & 6th Sail Across the Sun music cruises, playing several sets to a very appreciative audience.
+Her lyrics and presentation hit at the emotions of the listeners, alternately bringing heartfelt tears of sorrow, then smiles of understanding.

 Her first professional recording is the catchy “Bottom of Your Bottle”.
 This song, as is true of most of her recordings, comes from personal experience and is something people of all ages and genders can relate to.
-She followed up this successful debut with her second single, “Let You Go”.
-The recording styles and contrast between these songs shows her impressive range and musical variety.
+She followed up this successful debut with successive singles, “I (Don’t Wanna) Miss You” and “Stay the Night”.
+The recording styles and contrast between these songs show her impressive range and musical variety.

-Currently a student at the University of Washington in Seattle, Sedona, at age 20, continues to improve musically while attending to her studies.
+Recently graduated from the University of Washington in Seattle, Sedona, at age 23, continues to improve musically while diversifying her style.
 Her musical influences range from The Beatles and Tom Petty and the Heartbreakers to Ed Sheeran and John Mayer.
+And, of course, Pat Monahan of Train.
 She finds importance in writing lyrics that have deep meanings that people can relate to.
-However, Sedona mainly writes music as a therapeutic release for her emotions.
-She continues to explore songwriting in different genres including indie, pop, rock and folk, on a quest to share her true musical spirit.
-Her long awaited first EP “Middle of the Night” is released in 2019.
-It includes a mix of original writings that is sure to appeal to a wide audience.
+She continues to explore songwriting in different genres including indie, pop, rock ,folk, and reggae on a quest to share her true musical spirit.